czbiohub-sf/GenoPrimer/README.md

 - Use Blast to check unintended PCR products
   - Autodetects system and use matching Blast executable: Linux, MacOS, Windows
   - Autodetects CPU number and multi-threads Blast search ( saves 2 CPUs for the user)
+- Automatically downloads and uses the human genome by default

 ## Inputs